All Products

 qtInterface->unregisterGlobalProperty("key");

-4.3 to obtain a single global attribute based on a key
+4.3 Get a global attribute by key

 API functions: